-The Monitoring Policies page allows you to define policies that monitor:
+The [Monitors] tab allows you to define policies that monitor:

 - System processes.
-Monitors the device and look for the specified system process. - Domain-name availability and lookup speed.
-Monitors the availability and lookup time for a specific domain-name server and a specific record on a domain name server. - Email round-trip speed.
-Monitor the amount of time it takes to send an email message from SL1 to an external mail server and then back to SL1. - SOAP and XML transaction speeds.
-Monitors any server-to-server transactions that use HTTP and can post files or forms. (for example, SOAP/XML, email, or RSS feeds).
-Periodically, SL1 sends a request and some data and then examines the result of the transaction and compares it to a specified expression match. - TCP/IP port availability.
+Monitors the device and look for the specified system process.
+For more information, see the chapter on "Monitoring Device Processes" in the Monitoring Device Infrastructure Health manual. - Domain-name availability and lookup speed.
+Monitors the availability and lookup time for a specific domain-name server and a specific record on a domain name server.
+For more information, see the chapter on "Monitoring Domain Servers and DNS Records" in the Monitoring Device Infrastructure Health manual. - Email round-trip speed.
+Monitor the amount of time it takes to send an email message from SL1 to an external mail server and then back to SL1.
+For more information, see the chapter on "Monitoring Email Round-Trips" in the Monitoring Device Infrastructure Health manual. - SOAP and XML transaction speeds.
+Monitors any server-to-server transactions that use HTTP and can post files or forms. (for example, SOAP/XML or email).
+Periodically, SL1 sends a request and some data and then examines the result of the transaction and compares it to a specified expression match.
+For more information, see the chapter on "Monitoring SOAP and XML Transactions" in the Monitoring Device Infrastructure Health manual. - TCP/IP port availability.
 Monitors ports for availability every 5 minutes.
 If a port is not available, SL1 creates an event.
-The data gathered by the port policy is used to create port-availability reports. - Web-content availability.
+The data gathered by the port policy is used to create port-availability reports.
+For more information, see the chapter on "Monitoring Ports" in the Monitoring Device Infrastructure Health manual. - Web-content availability.
 Monitors a website for specific content.
 SL1 will periodically check the website for specified content.
-If the content cannot be found on the website, SL1 will generate an event. - Windows services.
+If the content cannot be found on the website, SL1 will generate an event.
+For more information, see the chapter on "Monitoring Web Content" in the Monitoring Device Infrastructure Health manual. - Windows services.
 Monitors the device and look for the specified service.
+For more information, see the chapter on "Monitoring Windows Services" in the Monitoring Device Infrastructure Health manual.

-NOTE: All these monitoring policies can generate events.
+NOTE: All of these monitoring policies can generate events.
 SL1 uses the data collected by these policies to create performance reports and graphs.